What happened on Love Island last night? Everything you need to know from the Dirty Dancers challenge

 Day 7

-The consequences of the recoupling are nonetheless being felt within the Love Island villa, with Connor calling Connagh a “snake” for selecting to couple up with Sophie.
+The results of the recoupling are nonetheless being felt within the Love Island villa, with Connor calling Connagh a “snake” for selecting to couple up with Sophie.

 Siannise wasn’t over the moon in regards to the recoupling both, telling Connagh she felt “like a d**khead” for not being chosen.